ismailraqi/E-commerce-Angular-Front-End/README.md

 ## Installation

 1. Clone This Repo with the following link `git clone https://github.com/ismailraqi/E-commerce-Angular-Front-End.git`
-2. inside project open new terminale and run the following line  `npm i`
+2. inside project open new terminale and run the following line  `npm install`
 3. It's finish !